Bloede Dam: History and design

-The newly formed Maryland Public Service Commission refused to grant Bloede a franchise to compete in electricity generation.
+The new Maryland Public Service Commission refused to grant Bloede a franchise to compete in electricity generation.
 Bloede claimed that Consolidated was attempting to force a sale because the company was charging less on street light contracts with Catonsville and Baltimore.
 In 1913, the plant was sold to Consolidated Gas Electric Light and Power, a predecessor company of Constellation Energy for $200,000 in stock.
 Consolidated constructed a new head gate and sluice after the purchase.
 The dam continued to generate electrical power within its interior until 1924 when it was closed due to the competition of larger, more powerful plants.
-The 38 acre property was sold to the State of Maryland on 22 July 1938 on the condition that the property would not be resold to competition to generate electricity or be developed in the future.
-Although the dam was severely damaged by the flood of Hurricane Agnes 1972, much of the dam still stands, although the dam has been gutted leaving only a mud filled shell.
-The gate house structures which did survive have been removed since the storm left them unsafe.
+The 38 acre property was sold to the State of Maryland on July 22, 1938, on the condition that the property would not be resold to competition to generate electricity or be developed.
+Although the dam was severely damaged by the flood of Hurricane Agnes 1972, its ruins still stand, although the dam has been gutted leaving only a mud-filled shell.
+The gatehouse structures were removed since the storm left them unsafe.
 A semi-exposed sewer line remains onsite.
-In 1979 the state of Maryland budgeted $30,000 to investigate stabilizing the dam.
-In 1992 the Department of Natural Resources added a $1.58 million fish ladder to allow migrating fish to swim upstream without being blocked by the dam.
+In 1979, the state of Maryland budgeted $30,000 to investigate stabilizing the dam.
+In 1992, the Department of Natural Resources added a $1.58 million fish ladder to allow migrating fish to swim upstream without being blocked by the dam.
 More controversy has risen about the American eel in that the dam blocks their passage as well.